Common Name: grape hyacinth

 Tolerate: Deer, Clay Soil, Black Walnut

-Easily grown in average, medium, well-drained soil in full sun to part shade.
+Easily grown in average, medium moisture, well-drained soils in full sun to part shade.
 Plant bulbs about 3” deep and 3” apart in fall.
 Flowers emerge in early spring.
 Keep ground moist during the spring growing season, but reduce watering after foliage begins to die back.
-Although plants of this species go dormant in summer, they produce new leaves in autumn.
-Naturalizes well by both bulb offsets and, under favorable growing conditions, self-seeding.
+Plants are dormant from late spring to autumn when leaves again appear.
+Leaves survive the cold St. Louis winter (albeit often in an unkempt fashion) before plants burst into flower in early spring.
+Plants will naturalize by bulb offsets, but not aggressively.

 Muscari armeniacum, commonly called grape hyacinth, is an early spring-blooming bulbous perennial that is native to southeastern Europe (including Armenia).
 It features conical racemes of slightly fragrant, tightly packed, deep violet blue, urn-shaped flowers atop scapes rising to 8” tall in early spring.
 Each bulb produces 1-3 scapes with 20-40 flowers per scape.
 Each flower has a thin white line around the rim.
 Dense inflorescence purportedly resembles an elongated, upside-down bunch of grapes, hence the common name.
 Scapes rise up from somewhat floppy clumps of narrow, fleshy, basal, green leaves (to 12” long) that appear in autumn and live through the cold St. Louis winter to spring when the plants flower.